 Unemployment in Italy is characterized by relevant regional disparities.
 All eight southern regions have the highest unemployment rates in the country.
-In particular, in Calabria, Sicily, and Campania the rates reach about 20 percent each.
+In particular, in Calabria and Sicily the rates reach about 20 percent each.
 On the other hand, northern regions perform better in terms of employment.
-Trentino-South Tyrol records a share of 3.9 percent, the lowest in the country.
+Trentino-South Tyrol records a share of around four percent, the lowest in the country.
 In fact, the unemployment rates in Trentino-South Tyrol as well as in further north Italian regions are much lower than the European Union average, whereas the rates in the southern regions are significantly higher than EU figures.

 Eventually, important disparities in employment figures can be observed in data broken down by gender.
 The unemployment rate among women in Italy is almost two percentage points higher than among men.
 Additionally, the share of females who are economically inactive is very high: almost half of Italian women do not take part in the Italian labor market, neither as employed nor as unemployed.
 Also, the percentage of young people who neither work nor study is higher among females than among males.
 Once again, the southern regions show the highest shares.
 For instance, in Sicily, 40 percent of women do not study or work.